llms.txt: The Missing File for AI Discovery, Attribution, and Authority

 Best Practices Checklist

-• Host at /llm.txt (root directory)
+• Host at /llms.txt (root directory)

 • Keep it under 2KB for fast fetches